 Selecting the correct level of detail for an architecture is critical to its success; this is particularly true when it comes to the Implementation teams.
-Creating architectures that are too lofty or that are aspirational will result in Implementation teams making important design decisions themselves which, while they might be appropriate for their solution, might not be the best outcome for the entire enterprise.
+Creating architectures that are too lofty or aspirational will result in Implementation teams making important design decisions themselves which, while they might be appropriate for their solution, might not be the best outcome for the entire enterprise.
 On the flip side of this argument, creating architectures that are too prescriptive and detailed can constrain an Implementation team and result in the team not having the flexibility to select the best solution.

-Enterprise Architect is a tool based on the concept of collaboration, and there are many facilities that will help the architecture team work together and with all stakeholders, including implementation teams, to determine the most appropriate level of detail for the architectures.
-The Team Library facility allows in-model reviews to be created, where elements from the architectures such as Goals, Objectives Applications, Technology nodes and more can be dragged in as references for the reviews.
-The Element Discussion and Discussion Review windows allow architects and stakeholders to deliberate about the architectures and the consequent implementations.
+Enterprise Architect is a tool based on the concept of collaboration, and there are many facilities that will help the architecture team members work with each other and with all stakeholders, including implementation teams, to determine the most appropriate level of detail for the architectures.
+The Model Library facility allows in-model reviews to be created, where elements from the architectures such as Goals, Objectives, Applications, Technology nodes and more can be dragged in as references for the reviews.
+The Discuss & Review and Discuss & Review - History windows allow architects and stakeholders to deliberate about the architectures and the consequent implementations.
 The Diagram Filtering facility and a wide range of tools for changing the visualization of elements in diagrams allow the appropriate level of detail to be set for the architectures and the views that are created for stakeholders.